Klara Berkovich

-Klara Yefimovna Berkovich (née Gordion, born 19 May 1928) is a Soviet and American violinist and master violin teacher who divided her career between the Soviet Union and the United States.
+Klara Yefimovna Berkovich (née Gordion; 19 May 1928 – 22 July 2024) was a Soviet and American violinist and master violin teacher who divided her career between the Soviet Union and the United States.

-Early years
+Early life

-Klara Berkovich was born in Odessa, Ukraine (then part of the Soviet Union), the only child of Yefim Josefovich Gordion, a machinist, and Adele Raphaelovna Tesler, a teacher of Russian language and literature.
-A cosmopolitan city, Odessa was becoming a hotbed of Soviet violinists, thanks largely to Pyotr Stolyarsky and his disciples, who perfected a pedagogical method for teaching children from ages as young as four.
-Nathan Milstein, David Oistrakh, Boris Goldstein, Elizabeth Gilels, and Mikhail Fikhtengoltz would all emerge from Odessa, along with many others.
+Klara Berkovich was born in Odesa, Ukraine (then part of the Soviet Union), the only child of Yefim Josefovich Gordion, a machinist, and Adele Raphaelovna Tesler, a teacher of Russian language and literature.
+A cosmopolitan city, Odesa was becoming a hotbed of Soviet violinists, thanks largely to Pyotr Stolyarsky and his disciples, who perfected a pedagogical method for teaching children from ages as young as four.
+Nathan Milstein, David Oistrakh, Boris Goldstein, Elizabeth Gilels, and Mikhail Fikhtengoltz would all emerge from Odesa, along with many others.

-In 1934, Klara at age 7 began to study violin at Special Music School No. 1 with Viktor Karakes, a former student of Stolyarsky who in addition to teaching played in theatre orchestras.
-Alongside her musical studies, Klara pursued regular academic studies in the public schools of Odessa.
+In 1934, Klara at age seven began to study violin at Special Music School No. 1 with Viktor Karakes, a former student of Stolyarsky who in addition to teaching played in theatre orchestras.
+Alongside her musical studies, Klara pursued regular academic studies in the public schools of Odesa.

 During World War II

-World War II threw Odessa into turmoil.
+World War II threw Odesa into turmoil.
 When Klara was 13, the German army invaded the Ukrainian SSR and the Soviet Union was drawn into World War II on the side of the Allies.
-Needing soldiers, the Soviet army conscripted many ordinary citizens from Odessa, among them Yefim Gordion, Klara's father, who was 49 years old.
+Needing soldiers, the Soviet army conscripted many ordinary citizens from Odesa, among them Yefim Gordion, Klara's father, who was 49 years old.
 The family never saw him again.

-As Nazi forces closed on Odessa, Klara and her mother—knowing the danger they faced as Jews—fled by ship on 12 August 1941, across the Black Sea.
+As Nazi forces closed on Odesa, Klara and her mother—knowing the danger they faced as Jews—fled by ship on 12 August 1941, across the Black Sea.
 Seeking sanctuary, they wound up in the village of Kafkas, where they stayed for a year.
 During that time Klara taught her first violin student.

 In August 1942, with the Germans advancing more deeply into the Soviet Union, Klara and her mother left Kafkas on foot.
 Moving to the east and north and traveling alone, they walked, hitchhiked, jumped freight trains, and slept in train stations and city squares.
 As they moved, part of a great tide of travelers, they survived by taking odd jobs and by selling Mrs. Gordion's wedding ring and all else they could spare.
 In two months on the road, they covered more than 1500 miles.
 They arrived in the Siberian town of Novosibirsk in October, just before winter 1942.
 It was already so cold that the milk froze on the streets.

 Mother and daughter remained in Novosibirsk until the end of World War II, a period of nearly three years.
 Klara attended public high school in Novosibirsk for her academic work and resumed musical studies in the Novosibirsk Special Music School.
-There her new violin professor was Josef Gutmann, a fine and experienced teacher who had fled Kiev for Siberia to escape the Germans.
+There her new violin professor was Josef Gutmann, a fine and experienced teacher who had fled Kyiv for Siberia to escape the Germans.
 Gutmann refined her playing along lines of greater ease and relaxation and prepared her for conservatory studies.